CHIEF EMPIRE OFFICER

 The young system-builder — copybooks, a CRT, a bot running overnight

-Age 12.
-Marble copybooks, a CRT, a bot running overnight.
+A marble copybook, a CRT, a bot running overnight.
 The pattern was already the point.

 The Sales Awakening